firefly-iii/docs/docs/docs/how-to/data-importer/advanced/post.md

 You can upload a file and a JSON file to the data importer to have it imported into your Firefly III installation automatically.
 To illustrate how this works, here's a CURL request that works.

 The file and the JSON file will both be uploaded, after which the result will be a log of import attempt.
 Remember that the JSON file is a reference to the data importer configuration file.
 You do not need to download transactions from GoCardless or Salt Edge.
+The `Bearer ` value is static and must not be changed, but `ey....` must be replaced with a Personal Access Token.

 ```bash
 curl --location --request POST 'https://data-importer.example.com/autoupload?secret=YOURSECRETHERE' \